nextgems-po/stockholm-hackathon/content/stipends_detail.md

 During the registration, please indicate that you apply for hackathon travel support.
 Following the respective check-box, please upload the documents listed above in *one single (concatenated) PDF file*.

 Application deadline is 31 January 2025.
-We will let you know as soon as possible whether we can arrange for your hackathon participation in Wageningen.
+We will let you know as soon as possible whether we can arrange for your hackathon participation in Stockholm.

 ## Questions?